City-of-Helsinki/mlops-template/README.md

 Clone the repository, and run the container (see 'Running the container' below).

+## Minikube + Podman (default)

+Minikube is an open source tool for container orchestration.
+Podman is an open source container runtime tool.

+    # On MacOS

+    # To install minikube & podman
+    brew install hyperkit
+    brew install minikube
+    brew install docker docker-compose
+    brew install podman podman-compose

+    # init podman machine
+    podman machine init --cpus=2

+    # To start podman
+    podman machine start

+    # To start minikube
+    minikube start --driver=podman --container-runtime=containerd

+For more information and help with setting up the tools for your workload, checkout the documentation of [minikube](https://minikube.sigs.k8s.io/docs/) and [Podman](https://docs.podman.io/en/latest/index.html).

+## Docker Desktop

+Docker Desktop is an open core tool for managing Docker containers.
+Please note that most non-personal use of Docker Desktop now requires paid license subscription.

+To use the template with docker desktop, install and start docker desktop according to the instructions.

 ## Running the container

 The template container has three modes: two for development `vsc` (default) and `jupyterlab`, and `api` for running the API.
 The mode is given to Docker as an environment variable `MODE`.